ikding/python_code_quality_for_ds/slideshow.md

 ---
 ### White spaces

-* Do not mix tab and spaces (seriously, there is a `TabError` error type on Python specifically for this)
+* Do not mix tab and spaces (seriously, there is a `TabError` error type in Python 3 specifically for this)
 * Use 4 consecutive spaces per indentation level
 * Set your editor to automatically convert tab to 4 spaces
-* Spaces around assignment and comparison, except in argument lists

 ---
 ### White spaces (2)